microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-00.md

 ## Introduction

 You have been contracted to deploy, monitor and manage an online shopping website in Azure for a start-up company called "eShopOnWeb".

+After evaluating the requirements, your team has provided you with a set of Azure Bicep templates and scripts that will deploy the "eShopOnWeb" application and its underlying infrastructure resources into Azure.

-After evaluating the requirements, you develop a solution in Azure that includes an Azure environment that consists of (2) Azure resource groups that include a VNet, subnets, NSG(s), LB(s), NAT rules, scale set and a fully functional .NET Core Application (eShopOnWeb) to monitor.
+The Azure environment consists of a VNet, subnets, NSG(s), LoadBalancer(s), NAT rules, a SQL Server VM, a Visual Studio VM, a VM scale set, and an AKS cluster.

-Upon successful testing, you present your solution to company's leadership for approval along with the PowerShell, CLI and/or Azure Cloud Shell options for quick deployment.
+Upon successful testing, you present your deployment solution to the company's leadership for approval along with Azure CLI, PowerShell, and Azure Cloud Shell options for quick deployment.

 They were very excited about how quickly you are able to deploy the solution, and give you the green light to proceed.

+Your job will be to use Datadog to configure the eShopOnWeb solution to be monitored so you can demonstrate to your company's leadership team that you can effectively manage it.

 ## Prerequisites